uber/nebula.gl/dev-docs/RFCs/v1.0/generic-edit-mode.md

   - contains all the modes for editing GeoJSON (e.g. `DrawPolygonMode`)
   - contains `EditMode` interface
   - contains other general purpose types and classes (e.g. event types like `ClickEvent`)
-  - this module will be reused by `react-map-gl-draw`
 - `@nebula.gl/layers`
   - depends on `@nebula.gl/edit-modes` and `deck.gl`
   - contains `EditableGeoJsonLayer`, a deck.gl `CompositeLayer`